-In 2016, the Dayton Administration and the Department of Administration partnered with Xcel Energy to create the "Renewable Connect-Government" program that provides 33 percent of the Capitol Complex base electrical need from renewable energy generated in Minnesota.
-The utility rates negotiated by the state will save taxpayer money over the next two decades.
-Since 2008, the Department of Administration has reduced energy consumption on the Capitol Complex by 23.7 percent despite the Capitol Complex population growing by 22.5 percent due to consolidation of state workspaces.
-This has resulted in an estimated \$13 million in electricity costs avoided, and 96,379 tons less CO2 produced to power the Capitol Complex.
-In addition, the Department of Administration added 193 hybrids and 21 all-electric or plug-in electric hybrid vehicles.
-In recognition of this work to improve mileage and reduce emissions, the National Association of Fleet Administrators certified the state vehicle fleet as a "Green Fleet."
-The Department of Administration also created a Green Lease program in 2016.
-The program has initiated more than 149 negotiated leases in which private sector facilities owners agreed to meet criteria to improve the environmental footprint of state government.
+Americas in recognition of the department's excellence in effective and efficient fleet operations.
+MnDOT was the only state department of transportation recognized in the 2018 awards.
+In addition, MnDot holds a Sustainable Fleet Accreditation from the National Association of Fleet Administrators Fleet Management Association.
 E.8 Saved Taxpayers \$1.5 Billion Through Competitive Health Insurance Contract Bidding Before Governor Dayton took office, the State of Minnesota was not getting the best value for its Medicaid program provided through health plans.
 In 2011, Governor Dayton and the Department of Human Services began requiring health plans to compete to provide health care coverage for enrollees in Medicaid and MinnesotaCare.
-By requiring competitive bidding and introducing other reforms to purchasing Governor Dayton has saved Minnesota taxpayers \$ 1.5 billion.
-In 2013, Minnesota launched its Integrated Health Partnership program in which people receive more coordinated care and health care providers are paid based on the quality of care they provide to their patients.
-This encourages providers to be innovative in how they provide care and allows them to focus on the quality of care versus the amount of care they provide.
+By requiring competitive bidding and introducing other reforms to purchasing, Governor Dayton has saved Minnesota taxpayers \$1.5 billion.
+Building on those reforms, in 2013 Minnesota launched its Integrated Health Partnership program, providing more coordinated care and paying health providers based on the quality of care they provide to their patients.
+This program has encouraged providers to be innovative in how they deliver health care and allows them to focus on the quality of care versus the amount of care they provide.
 The program now serves 465,000 Minnesota with 24 provider groups involved.
-It also has saved taxpayers \$213 million since 2013.
-E.9 Reduced Processing Time for Workforce Under Governor Dayton's leadership, the Minnesota Department of Human Rights worked to ensure equitable opportunities in state contracting while making the process more efficient for contractors
+It has saved a total of \$277 million since 2013.
+E.9 Reduced Processing Time for Workforce Certificate Applications Under Governor Dayton's leadership, the Minnesota Department of Human Rights worked to ensure equitable opportunities in state contracting while making the process more efficient for contractors The agency streamlined its workforce certificate application review process, which ensure that contractors are providing equal employment opportunities all people.
+Thanks to these reforms wait times were reduced from 30 days to less than 10 days, a 66 percent improvement.
+E.10 Created Disaster Assistance Fund to Quickly Deliver Aid to Minnesota Communities Since 2011, Minnesota communities have experienced severe weather and other disasters - causing \$310 million in damage to public infrastructure.
+These incidents have resulted in 9 federal disaster and 32 state disaster declarations.
+In 2014, Governor Dayton signed legislation establishing the State Disaster Assistance Contingency Account to assist local communities after a natural disaster without a special session, even when federal aid is not available.